april83c/broadcaster/API.md

 Request body should be JSON, with:

 - `authProvider`: the service the user uses to log in.
 For now, this can only be `reddit`.

+and only one of the following:

 - `authId`: the id of the user in the authentication provider.
+- `authUsername`: the name of the user in the authentication provider.

+If multiple are provided, `authId` will be prioritized.

 Required permission level: 2 (Manage)